thomassuedbroecker/go-access-postgres-create-table-insert-data/README.md

 # Connect to postgresSQL db and create tables/insert data

-The example is related to [pgx - PostgreSQL Driver and Toolkit](https://github.com/jackc/pgx)
+That example is related to [pgx - PostgreSQL Driver and Toolkit](https://github.com/jackc/pgx)

 ### Objective

-Connect and create tables / insert data to PostgresSQL database.
+Connect to database, create tables, insert data.

 ### Basic flow